 How do I make a Skill Check?

-- When you are asked to make a check: Take your deck, shuffle it and draw a card or cut the deck.
+- When you are asked to make a check: Take your deck, shuffle it and draw a card.

 - If you have succeeded, proceed with the instructions on the Feat Sheet or from your ref and replace your card in the deck and return your deck to where you keep it.